 Leadership – mobilizing people to effect change – demands entering unknown territory.
 It, of necessity, requires experimentation and improvisation, and the will to risk dead ends and missteps.

 Leadership is an activity, not a position.
 Anyone can lead, anytime, anywhere.
+And leadership is not about you.
+It is about your team, your community.

 Leadership occurs not when those in authority offer answers, but when essential questions are kept on – and key people kept at – the table long enough for shared answers to emerge.